Pausing Automations

 When an automation is auto-paused, you must manually turn the automation back on once you've finished making your changes.

-Automation Triggers
+Auto-Pause Triggers

 When you modify a live automation, it will be paused automatically to prevent any issues that could be caused by making changes while it is active.
-This article explains how the Auto Pause feature works.
-If you prefer to manually pause your automation, that is also an option.

 The following actions will trigger your automations to auto-pause: